Limit Order Books: Challenges of Studying LOBs

-At the other extreme lies the \emph{zero-intelligence} approach, in which aggregated order flows are assumed to be governed by a specified stochastic process, rather than decomposed into their constituent actions and motivated by individual agents attempting to maximize some personal utility function \cite{Daniels:2002, Cont:2010, Smith:2003}.
-Much like perfect rationality, the zero-intelligence approach is an extreme simplification that is inconsistent with empirical observations.
-For example, \textcite{Boehmer:2005} found detectable changes in order flows when the NYSE increased the amount of information about the LOB that was made available to market participants in real time.
-Furthermore, \textcite{Bortoli:2006} noted that when the Sydney Futures Exchange implemented a similar change, the depth available at the best prices became smaller and market orders for quantities larger than those offered at the best prices became more frequent.\footnote{Several other studies have investigated such changes (see, e.g., \cite{Boehmer:2005, Madhavan:2005, Mizrach:2008}), but they have all been based on hybrid limit order markets in which (even before the change) some market participants had access to more information about the LOB than others.} This suggests that market participants were using such information when deciding how to interact with the LOB, and were therefore not acting with zero intelligence.
-However, zero intelligence has the appeal of being an easily quantifiable concept, and leads to falsifiable predictions that are testable without the need for a series of auxiliary assumptions.
-It is, therefore, a useful starting point for building models.\footnote{We explore in Section \ref{themodel} how some authors have attempted to quantify perfect rationality for modelling purposes and discuss the often highly unrealistic assumptions that such formulations require in order to be empirically tested.
-A more detailed treatment can be found in \cite{Foucault:2005}.}
+At the other extreme lies the \emph{zero-intelligence} approach, in which aggregated order flows are assumed to be governed by specified stochastic processes whose rate parameters are conditional on other variables such as $\mathcal{L}(t)$ \citep{Daniels:2003, Cont:2010, Smith:2003}.
+In this way, order flow can be regarded as a consequence of traders blindly following a set of rules without strategic considerations.
+Much like perfect rationality, zero-intelligence assumptions are extreme simplifications that are inconsistent with empirical observations.
+However, zero intelligence has the appeal of leading to easily quantifiable models that can yield falsifiable predictions without the need for auxiliary assumptions.
+It is, therefore, a useful starting point for building models.\footnote{In Section \ref{themodel}, we explore how some authors have attempted to quantify perfect rationality for modelling purposes and discuss the often highly unrealistic assumptions that such formulations require to be tested empirically.
+A detailed treatment can be found in \citet{Foucault:2005}.}

-Between the two extremes of perfect rationality and zero intelligence lies a broad range of other approaches that make weaker assumptions about market participants' behaviour and order flows, at the cost of resulting in models that are more difficult to study.
-Many such models rely exclusively on Monte-Carlo simulation to produce output.
-Although such simulations still motivate interesting observations, it is often difficult to trace exactly how specific model outputs are affected by the input parameters, whereas in analytical work such dependence is explicit throughout.
+Between the two extremes of perfect rationality and zero intelligence lies a broad range of other approaches that make weaker assumptions about traders' behaviour and order flows, at the cost of resulting in models that are more difficult to study.
+Many such models rely exclusively on Monte Carlo simulation to produce output.
+Although such simulations still motivate interesting observations, it is often difficult to trace exactly how specific model outputs are affected by input parameters.